 Let’s face it, life is expensive.
-Owning a home, buying and maintaining a car, and buying groceries, the costs can add up.
-While some people have enough or make enough to afford all the costs that come with our daily lives, this isn’t always the case.
+Owning a home, buying and maintaining a car, buying groceries, the costs can add up.
+Luckily, most of these exepense can be covered by your monthly income.

 A private lender can be a company, a group, or even simply an individual.
 The private loans that they offer work very similarly to the loans offered by a bank or other traditional financial institutions.

 However, because they accept borrowers with poor credit or finances, many private lenders will charge slightly higher interest rates to protect themselves from the additional risk they take.
 Of course, the actual rate and the terms of each lender will vary.

 - 6 - 60 Months